psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

 Notice that now the STATUS of *alpha-pv* is now BOUND.
 Now the *alpha-pvc* is successfully bound to *alpha-pv*

+You can click on the 'Check' button to verify that this task is now completed.

-## Step 4: Create the deployment
+## Step 4: alpha-xyz

-Click on *alpha-xyz* icon (in CKS challenge lab) to see the details of the deployment.
+*Click on alpha-xyz icon present in the interactive architecture diagram in the challenge lab*

+We will be solving all three tasks mentioned for alpha-xyz together.

+### Task 1: Create a deployment called 'alpha-xyz' that uses the image with the least 'CRITICAL' vulnerabilities?
+(Use the sample YAML file located at '/root/alpha-xyz.yaml' to create the deployment.
+Please make sure to use the same names and labels specified in this sample YAML file!)

+### Task 2: Deployment has exactly '1' ready replica

+### Task 3: 'data-volume' is mounted at '/usr/share/nginx/html' on the pod

-We will be using image *nginx:alpine*, since it has least CRITICAL vulnerabilities amongst all the 6 images.
+We will be using image *nginx:alpine*, since it has least CRITICAL vulnerabilities amongst all the 6 images (refer to Step 1 - Task 1).

 Edit the '/root/alpha-xyz.yaml' file and add code snippets to add:
 * Container image name (spec.template.spec.containers.image)